 For as long as I can remember people have been asking me what I want to be when I grow up and for as long as I can remember the answer has always been the same; a journalist.
 So when I heard about the Morris Journalism Academy and what the Professional Freelance Journalism Course offered, I was stoked!
 No classrooms or years of lectures required.
-I could study in the comfort of my own home, in my own time, and at the end I still came out with a diploma and an abundance of knowledge.
+I could study in the comfort of my own home, in my own time, and at the end I still came out with an abundance of knowledge.
 What could be better!

 This journalism course taught me everything I could possibly need to know about being a freelance journalist from the basics like how to set up my own office space to the complex workings of editorial teams and much more.

 When I began this journalism course I had no idea just how beneficial it would really be.
 I was immediately amazed at just how much I didn’t know about the industry and how to truly succeed in it.